 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how this drug affects you.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Use with care in children.
 Talk with the doctor.

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for 1 week after your last dose.
-Use birth control that you can trust.
+- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during treatment and for 1 week after your last dose.

 - If you are a man and your sex partner gets pregnant while you take this drug or within 1 week after your last dose, call your doctor right away.

 - This drug may cause fertility problems.
 This may affect being able to have children.
 Talk with the doctor.